About this day

 Julia Geddes is an experienced Head of English, a Senior Examiner for a major examination board and a textbook author.
 She has published a large number of study guides for both GCSE and A-level students.

 The Art of Persuasion Carol Leach, Examiner, Teacher and Textbook Author

-In a lively and exciting session, Carol Leach will consider a topical issue and look at ways to shape a view.
-She will help students plan their case and work out how to go from A to B, whilst taking the reader or audience with them.
+Carol considers a topical issue and highlights ways to shape a view.
+She helps students argue a case while taking the audience with them.

-This session supports writing to present a viewpoint, persuade and sell as well as the speaking and listening non-assessed examination component.
+This session supports writing to present a viewpoint, persuade and sell and the speaking and listening component.